Str1kez/SportiqEventAutomatization/README.md

    ```commandline
    make build
    ```
-3. Turn on Message Queue and Event DB services
+3. Turn on Message Queue and Event DB services, that are defined in the [Event Service](https://github.com/Str1kez/SportiqEventService)
 4. After that, start automatization:
    ```commandline
    make up